senselogic/PEPSS/README.md

         ...
 ```

-The prototyping can be done exclusively from within the ".pepss.html" file,
-as it is also a valid HTML file including the resulting ".css" files built from the ".scss" files.
+The ".pepss.html" file can thus be viewed as normally in a web browser, once the generated ".scss" files have been converted into CSS by the SCSS compiler.
 ## Version

 0.1